Genxster1998/XPS9350-macOS/README.md

 ## Undervolting

-**Warning [undervolting](https://en.wikipedia.org/wiki/Dynamic_voltage_scaling) may render your XPS 9360 unusable**
+**Warning: [undervolting](https://en.wikipedia.org/wiki/Dynamic_voltage_scaling) may render your XPS 9350 unusable.**

+**Ensure that the variable offset is correct for your current bios.**

+* Dump your bios with [Fptw64](https://overclocking.guide/download/flash-programming-tool/): `fptw64.exe -d bios.bin -bios`
+* Open dumped bios with [UEFITool](https://github.com/LongSoft/UEFITool), search for "BIOS LOCK" and you will find the section for bios settings, extract the section, let's say the extracted file is `Section_PE32_image_Setup_Setup.sct`
+* Open `Section_PE32_image_Setup_Setup.sct` with [Universal IFR Extractor](https://github.com/donovan6000/Universal-IFR-Extractor) and click extract, there will be a file named `Section_PE32_image_Setup_Setup IFR.txt`
+* Open `Section_PE32_image_Setup_Setup IFR.txt` and you will see all the hidden settings.

-Essentially it allows your processor to run on a lower voltage than its specifications, reducing the core temperature.
+Essentially undervolting allows your processor to run on a lower voltage than its specifications, reducing the core temperature.

 This allows longer battery life and longer turbo boost.

-Credits for this go to jkbuha at tonymacx86.

 The undervolt settings I use are configured in UEFI, with the following settings: